JoNoToPo/code_syntax_epistles/README.md

     These sentences should have all of the information needed to understand the style guide instructions.

-4. For an aside create a new line at the coona and double indent it.
+4. For an aside create a new line at the comma and double indent it.
 An aside is a section of a sentence that could make sense if it was deleted.
 Usually an aside has a comma that comes before and a comma that comes after.
 Usually an aside is explaining something that came in the portion of the sentence that came before the aside.